About Brand Lift

 - Line item daily budgets for all line items in the insertion order, summing the total daily budget across all line items.

-The final daily budget value for each insertion order is calculated by taking the lower of (1) and (2) above.
+The final daily budget value for each insertion order is the lower of the two above.

-To determine the total daily budget for the product or brand, the final daily budget values for all linked insertion orders are summed.
+The total daily budget for the product or brand is the sum of the final daily budget values for all linked insertion orders.

 For example, assume the required budget is $2 per day, and there is one insertion order with one line item in the product / brand.
-If the insertion order daily budget is $1 per day and the line item daily budget is $3 per day, then the effective daily budget is the minimum of ($1 per day, $3 per day) = $1 per day.
+If the insertion order daily budget is $1 per day and the line item daily budget is $3 per day, then the effective daily budget is the lower of the two, $1 per day.
 Since $1 per day is below the minimum required budget of $2 per day, the product or brand would be ineligible.

-TrueView lift results are measured and reported continuously throughout your insertion order's flight
+Lift results are reported as quickly as possible and can be remeasured throughout your insertion order's flight

 Report generates after 28 days or 10,000 responses (whichever comes first)